ponylang/pony-tutorial/capabilities/index.md

 Object and reference capabilities are what make all that awesome possible.

 By the time you finish this chapter, you should start to have a handle on what capabilities are and how you can use them.
 Don't worry if you struggle with them at first.
 For most people, its a new way of thinking about your code and takes a while to grasp.
-If you get stuck trying to get your capabilities right, definiitely reach out for help.
+If you get stuck trying to get your capabilities right, definitely reach out for help.
 Once you've used them for a couple weeks, problems with capabilities start to melt away, but before that can be a real struggle.
 Don't worry, we all go through that struggle and the Pony community is waiting to help.
 Find us on IRC at #ponylang on Freenode or on the [mailing list](https://groups.io/g/pony+user).

 Scared?
 Don't be.
 Ready?
 Good.
 Let's get started with object capabilities.